cronologic-de/ug_timetaggermodule/source/hardware.rst

     TimeTagger Module.

-.. raw:: latex

-    \clearpage

 .. _sec signal standard:

 Signal Standards
 ----------------

-The superscript next to the signal names of Tables :numref:`%s<jb1 table>` and :numref:`%s<jb2 table>` refer to the signal standard, as listed below.
+The superscript next to the signal names of the tables in :numref:`Sections %s<jb1 table>` and :numref:`%s<jb2 table>` refer to the signal standard, as listed below.

 :sup:`1`\ PCIe
     Signals correspond to the PCIe specifications.